Habibabjl/projet_musique/README.md

 # Heroku

-The project is hosted on Heroku : https://projetmusique.herokuapp.com/
+The project is hosted on Heroku : https://projetmusique.herokuapp.com/  (old version with react.
+I didn't manage to deploy it on heroku with gastby.)

 ## Home